Ravikirana-Microsoft/bicep-registry-modules/avm/ptn/sa/multi-agent-custom-automation-engine/README.md

 ### Parameter: `gptReasoningModelName`

-Name of the GPT Reasoning model to deploy.
+Name of the GPT Reasoning model to deploy:

 - Required: No
 - Type: string